 You probably know me as the creator of the original Unitarian Universalist Jihad Name Generator, inspired by Jon Carroll’s column for the San Francisco Chronicle, and appearing in forum signatures across the web.

 I live in Silicon Valley on the unceded lands of the Ohlone people with my wife Cynthia where I work, ride my electric bicycle, cook, build and fly high power model rockets, mess about with tiny computers, help run science fiction conventions, and cater to the whims of my cats.

 I started working on the Web when I asked the Otherwise (formerly the Tiptree) Award’s Motherboard if I could make a website for them.
-I still have the original site on a 3.5" disk.
+I still have the original site on a 3.5” disk.